emedware/svelte-lazy-router/README.md

 The slot is displayed if no route is found.
 The `error` value can be used to display more information.

+#### Properties

+A route can be forced (and hence the router state ignored) if this is specified :

+`route`
+: Either the path (begins with a '/') or the name of the route to point to

+`params`
+: If a route name is provided, this is the dictionary of the properties to give.

 #### Events

 `loading`